THE STRENGTH OF ANCESTRALITY KEEPS US ON OUR FEET

 Ever since I understood the importance of honoring where I come from, whenever I introduce myself, I say where I'm from.
 Greeting the land and pronouncing the name of the place were some of the teachings I have learned from my elders.
 The word evokes power.
 “The word is an invocator, an instrument of invocation/evocation/revelation” (NASCIMENTO, 2021, p.
 247).
 That's why we Black people, when we pronounce the names of our ancestors, we are asking for strength and protection to continue on our journey.
 In this article, I would like to bring up the ancestral strength of some Black women who fought against the colonial process at different times and in different places.
 These ancestors are still present, guiding us and radically directing us to continue fighting for our liberation.

-Ancestry and spirituality are fundamental tools for us black people in the diaspora.
+Ancestry and spirituality are fundamental tools for us Black people in the diaspora.
 Ginga and mandinga are fundamental to our existence.
 Queen Nanny was a leader of the Maroons in Jamaica in the 18th century.
 The Jamaican Maroons were groups of escaped slaves who established and built autonomous communities that fought against Spanish and British oppression during the period of slavery in Jamaica.
 Between 1725 and 1740, Queen Nanny led the Maroons in numerous conflicts against British rule.
 As well as teaching guerrilla warfare techniques, her authority was revered and feared for her knowledge of plants and medicinal herbs.
 Spirituality was important to the Maroons.
 Every strategy of confrontation involved spiritual practices that also fed into an African belief system known as "myal-obeah” (a Caribbean spiritual practice that worships African ancestors).

 Foto 1: Yalorixá Mãe Graça of Nanã.
 2023.
 Foto 2: Yalorixá Mãe Graça of Nanã, showing sacred leaves.
 2023.
 Photo by Anastácia Flora Oliveira.